Exotic Birds and Fruit

-Exotic Birds and Fruit is the seventh full-length studio album by British progressive rock band Procol Harum.
+Exotic Birds and Fruit is the seventh studio album by British progressive rock band Procol Harum.
 It was released in 1974.
-The cover artwork for the album is by Jakob Bogdani, a noted Hungarian artist whose paintings centred on exotic birds and fruit.
+The cover artwork for the album is by Jakob Bogdani, a noted Hungarian artist whose paintings centered on exotic birds and fruit.

 In Argentina, the album was titled Pájaros Y Frutas Exóticas (literally translated as "Birds and Exotic Fruit").

 Recording

-Collaborating again with producer Chris Thomas, Procol Harum recorded the album at George Martin's Air London Studios in London.
+Collaborating again with producer Chris Thomas, Procol Harum recorded the album at George Martin's AIR Studios in London.
 According to singer/songwriter/piano player and bandleader Gary Brooker, the album was recorded in reaction to the two preceding albums which used extensive orchestration.
 Brooker stated, "We made the live album with an orchestra.
 We'd then taken the orchestra into the studio for 'Grand Hotel'...we'd had enough of orchestras".

 The album features the song "Butterfly Boys", written about the founders of the band's record label at the time, Chrysalis.
 The band were unhappy with the terms of their contract and expressed that frustration in song.